thanneken/JubPalProcess/README.md

 The following processes are thoroughly tested:

-1. Colorchecker calibrated color processing produces very accurate color (0.7 ΔE).
+1. Color checker calibrated color processing produces very accurate color (0.7 ΔE).
 It requires that a color checker with known XYZ patch values has been imaged with the same capture configuration.
 1. Blur and Divide, following the method used by Roger Easton except that a Gaussian blur is used.
 The sigma (radius) of the blur can be selected from multiple options.